 What were Ramses II’s accomplishments and achievements?

-• He built amazing temples such as the Abu Simbel temples, the Ramesseum, and his mortuary temple in Thebes.
+Monumental Construction: He commissioned and completed astonishing architectural feats, such as the colossal Abu Simbel temples, his celebrated memorial temple, the Ramesseum, and his mortuary temple complex in Thebes.

 What is the connection between Ramses II and Moses?